-Mother of school bus crash victim speaks
+Mom of school bus crash victim: 'He was my only child'

 A short-lived reunion

 Brown had recently returned home to D'Myunn after serving a five-year prison sentence.
+D'Myunn was just 1 year old when his mother went away.

-D'Myunn was an outgoing boy who talked a lot and loved Spiderman and dancing in YouTube videos, Brown said.
+D'Myunn was an outgoing boy who talked a lot and loved Spiderman, Brown said.
+He loved to dance to YouTube videos, including his latest obsession, "Juju On That Beat."

+Brown was trying to make up for lost time by meeting him at the bus stop each day.

 "I hadn't seen him in five years and I had only been out for four months," she said.
 "I been the best mother I could be to him."